 You can also print out the President fact sheet in black and white making it the perfect President’s Day coloring page set…

 Our presidential fun fact sheets can be printed two ways.
 Both are available in the one download and you can choose to print all or the section you desire (press green button).

 This two page color pdf is perfect for home, classroom or virtual learning environment for kids to have some fun while learning about the U.S. Presidents.
 Who knew American history could be so interesting!
 There is a lot to know about Presidents, the oval office, the Presidents First Lady, the Oval Office and more!

 Printable Presidents Day Coloring Pages

-This two page Presidents Day coloring page set of pdfs is perfect for home, classroom or virtual learning environment for kids to have some fun while learning about the U.S. Presidents.
+This two page Presidents Day coloring page set of pdfs is perfect for home or classroom for kids to have some fun while learning about the U.S. Presidents.

 Kids can grab their colored pencils, markers of crayons to fill in the blanks on these coloring sheets celebrating US Presidents while learning facts about their lives in the White House and beyond.